-Arsenic, barium, and fluoride
+Arsenic, barium, fluoride, lead and manganese

 These metals are elements found in the earth's crust.
 They can dissolve into water that is in contact with natural deposits.
 At the levels found in Portland's drinking water, they are unlikely to lead to negative health effects.